 by Denise Appleby, CISP, CRC, CRPS, CRSP, APA

 Many Americans often look for ways to donate their retirement assets to charities on a tax-free basis, while they are alive.
 However, until the Pension Protection Act of 2006 (PPA) was signed into law on August 17, 2006, it was impossible to do so without the donation being treated as a regular distribution and ordinary income.
 PPA included a provision that allowed eligible individuals to make non-taxable distributions from certain types of retirement plans to eligible charities.
-These distributions, for which the proper reference is qualified charitable distribution (QCD), are limited to $100,000 per year and apply only to distributions that occur from 2006 to 2011, unless the provision is extended.
+These distributions, for which the proper reference is qualified charitable distribution (QCD), are limited to $100,000 per year and apply only to distributions that occur after 2006.

 Even with the provisions of PPA, this option for donating retirement assets to charity is still limited, not only to the type of retirement assets that can be gifted, but also to the individuals who are eligible and the type of charity to which the donation can be made.

 Individuals who want to gift their retirement assets to a charity under this provision must ask themselves the following questions:

 - Does the charity qualify?

 The answer to these questions will determine eligibility to donate the retirement assets to the charity on a tax-free basis.